grscwf/twin-mt/nero-dev-guide.md

 - Twine's source format is a playable `.html` file, with all the story data in a `<tw-storydata>` section.
   - Twine keeps its `.html` storyfiles in `Documents/Twine/Stories`.
-  - Export/publish from Twine will save a copy of the storyfile wherever you want.
+  - Export or publish from Twine will save a copy of the storyfile wherever you want.
   - Import into Twine will create or overwrite an existing storyfile.
 - Twee is a plaintext format, files with a `.tw` suffix.